hs105/openai-universe-setup-run/README.md

 # car-race-algo

-Use one racing game provided by openAI Universe.
+The goal of this project is to implement and develop RL algorithms for a racing game using images.

+We are using the DustDive whose control Interface is provided by openAI Universe (released Dec.
+5, 2016).

 ## Setup git account
 * git config --global user.name "<YourGitHubUserName>"